bigbird7821/skeleton-chef/README.md

 - [ ] Move the ruby PATH configuration into a common place and distinguish between DK and client/server paths
 - [ ] Fix the test.yml so that the expected is dynamically generated for the "knife client list"
 - [ ] Create an issue list for this repository
+- [ ] Create a project board for managing the roadmap